 Click on USCIS Processing Time Charts.
 This information can all be found on the Notice of Receipt that was mailed to you by the USCIS.
 To begin, simply click on the Field Office or Service Center that interests you and click “Submit Query” and you will be directed to the current USCIS processing time table.
 Warning: Immigration waiting times may appear faster on the official lists than they are in reality.

 The Administrative Appeals Office (AAO) reviews decisions made by USCIS officers to ensure consistency and accuracy in the practice of immigration laws, regulations, and policies.
 It adjudicates appeals and delivers resolutions through written decisions.
 Appeals Officers produce appellate decisions for resolutions of both individual applications and petitions for immigration benefits.
 We link to the USCIS’ Administrative Appeals Office page and the AAO’s Processing Times page.

-PERM Waiting Times
+DOL Immigration Waiting Times